Dialogue Evaluation 2023

 Sentiment Analysis for Named Entities in News Texts

-The shared task is over.
+The shared task and the paper submission are over.
 Thank you all for participating!

 Links